Landscape & Abstraction: Painting and/or Drawing

 Instructor: Josette Urso

-4 online sessions.
+4 In-person sessions.

 The complexity of the landscape makes it a fitting subject for anyone interested in merging observation and abstraction through painting and/or drawing.